code-differently/code-differently-24-q4/lesson_00/NileJackson/README.md

  * Various forms of exercise (force of habit from a life of sport)
  * reading ( right now I'm reading a book called cosmos and psyche by richard tarnas)
- * anime/manga (fav anime: berserk, fav manga: sakamoto days)
+ * anime/manga (fav anime: Berserk, fav manga: Sakamoto days)
  * lounging/napping with my dogs pico and lulu
  * My working/learning style: Myers briggs says I'm an INTP.
 It usually takes me some time to open up to new people; peers/coworkers, but after that I'm pretty much an open book.
 I'm a visual learner who values repition.
 Professionally, I'm not sure what my style is, but I'm working on that.